agabor/docs/_includes/common/relations.md

 ```
 {% endif %}

-Because the author list is an Array, you should use the `includeKey` (or `include` on Android) parameter when fetching a `Book` so that Parse returns all the authors when it also returns the book:
+Because the author list is an Array, you should use the `includeKey` (or `include` on Android) parameter when fetching a `Book` so that MSG returns all the authors when it also returns the book:

 {% if page.language == "java" %}
 ```java